 About 30 minutes west of Vail, this Arnold Palmer-designed signature course is well worth the ride.
 This former ranch-turned golf course gives you plenty of room to work on your game.
 And it’s also certified as an Audubon Cooperative Sanctuary.

 “The landscape, the natural water coming off the mountains really makes for a great venue.
 Eagle Ranch is about as pretty as you’d ever want to see.
 When designing a course at this high altitude, you have to give consideration to a lot of things.
 One, the ball flies a little further.
 This golf course, at sea level, would be very, very tough because we’ve added some length in certain areas to accommodate the altitude.” - Arnold Palmer

 Gypsum Creek Golf Course

-Located in Gypsum, about 45 minutes west of Vail, this Pete Dye designed course, initially opened in 1997 as a semi-private club called Cotton Ranch, but the Town of Gypsum bought it in 2010.
+Located in Gypsum, about 45 minutes west of Vail, this Pete Dye-designed course, initially opened in 1997 as a semi-private club called Cotton Ranch, but the Town of Gypsum bought it in 2010.
 It is now open to the public.
 Its West of Vail (close to the Eagle airport) location means milder weather and the longest golf season in the valley.
-It also boasts beautiful views of Red Table Mountains.
+It also boasts beautiful views of the Red Table Mountains.

 While you might strive to shoot under par on your Vail or Beaver Creek vacation, you definitely don’t want to stay somewhere that’s subpar!

-Just like our favorite resorts, we’ve been spoiling our guests for over 21 years with exceptional service and our hand-picked collection of homes and condominiums.
 Your perfect Vail or Beaver Creek summer vacation is just a Moving Mountains chalet away.
 Plan your Colorado summer vacation here …